-I have audited the financial statements of arc21 for the year ended 31 March 2020 under the Local Government (Northern Ireland) Order 2005.
-The financial statements comprise the Movement in Reserves Statement, Comprehensive Income and Expenditure Statement, Balance Sheet, Cash Flow Statement and the related notes including significant accounting policies.
-These financial statements have been prepared under the accounting policies set out within them.
-The financial reporting framework that has been applied in their preparation is applicable law and the Code of Practice on Local Authority Accounting on the United Kingdom supported by International Financial Reporting Standards as adopted by the European Union.
+I have audited the financial statements of arc21 for the year ended 31 March 2022 under the Local Government (Northern Ireland) Order 2005.
+The financial statements comprise the Movement in Reserves Statement, Comprehensive Income and Expenditure Statement, Balance Sheet, Cash Flow Statement, and the related notes including significant accounting policies.
+The financial reporting framework that has been applied in their preparation is applicable law and the Code of Practice on Local Authority Accounting on the United Kingdom supported by UK adopted international accounting standards.